-How to write LinkedIn posts: 7 practical tips
+How to write LinkedIn posts: 6 practical tips

-Raimonda Kriaučiūnaitė, Copywriter at Linkedist
+Raimonda Kriaučiūnaitė, Creative Copywriter & Project Manager

 LinkedIn is a powerful tool for building your personal brand.
 If you have already nailed profile optimization and expanded your professional network, it’s time to start creating content.
 Where do you begin?
-We have prepared a list of five tangible tips you can start applying today to master LinkedIn content creation.
+We have prepared a list of six tangible tips you can start applying today to master LinkedIn content creation.

 One of the biggest obstacles that stops you from starting on LinkedIn is the belief you ‘have nothing interesting to tell’.
 Well, that’s not true!
 If you are interested in any industry, you have plenty of content material; the key is noticing it.